Freeze-Software/Freeze-Project/README.md

 # Freeze Project

-> A simple, easy to set up operating system
+> A simple, lightweight operating system.

-FreezeOS is a clean, designed to be Lightweight, simple, and customizable.
+Freeze Project (FreezeOS) is designed to be fast, minimal, and easy to set up.
+It focuses on performance, simplicity, and control.

 ---

 ## Features

-- Many documents created by users
+- User-created document support
-- Small size, big performance
+- Small size, high performance
-- Easy to use
+- Easy to customize
-- Open-source
+- Fully open-source

 ---

-## 🔗 Official Links
+## Official Website

 <p align="center">
   <a href="https://freezeos.org">